HighMacGuy/DDNS53/README.md

 DDNS53
 =======

 DDNS53 is a URL-based PHP script designed to update your server's external hostname (e.g. server.example.com) using Amazon's Route 53 DNS service.
-It works automatically by calling the script via a URL, authenticating using Amazon's IAM service, then changing the hostname value to the defined IP address.
+It works automatically by calling the script via a URL, using Amazon's IAM service to authenticate, then changing the hostname value to the defined IP address.
 Additionally, it perfectly fits in with Synology NAS servers.

-__In other words, DDNS53 helps connect your web server's ever-changing IP address to a domain name.__
+__In other words, DDNS53 helps connect your server's ever-changing IP address to a domain name.__

 To use this script, here are the steps you need to follow: